 Nine Mile – Best All-Around Caribbean Restaurant

 We once asked our private Facebook community where they’d pick if they could only eat at one Asheville restaurant ever again.
 Nine Mile, a Caribbean-inspired restaurant, is my go-to and theirs.
-Tom and I love their Montford location, perfect to catch Shakespeare in the Park in the spring through fall.
+Tom and I love their Montford location, perfect for watching Shakespeare in the Park in the spring through fall.

 Green Sage Cafe – Quick, Budget-Friendly Eats

 With multiple locations across Asheville, Green Sage Cafe is our go-to vegetarian and vegan-friendly restaurant for quick counter service and healthy, organic eats.
-A delicious breakfast option for GF, vegan muffins and fresh juice, we also head here for lunch smoothies, sandwiches, and bowls.
+A delicious breakfast option for GF, vegan muffins and fresh juice, we also head here for lunch, ordering smoothies, sandwiches, and bowls.

 While this is a no-frills, budget-friendly café – and not all of our readers enjoy Green Sage like we do (sometimes the floors could use a good sweep) – we drop in the most after errands around town, regardless of the time of day.
 Talk about convenience!